SaiNikhilYandamuri/InventoryManagementSystem/README.md

 - Before we verify the order can be processed or not, ValidationHandler object is created and will be passed on from one Handler to another using the same.

 ![](Documents/ChainsOfResponsibility.png)

-## Instructions to run the application:

-Needs Java 8 installed in the system that is running the program.

-### Instructions to run the JAR file:
-- Opem Command Prompt in the location of JAR File. <br>(Location of JAR File is: `<Present Directory>\out\artifacts\individual_project_SaiNikhilYandamuri_jar\individual-project-SaiNikhilYandamuri.jar)`.
-- Run the following command in the command prompt:
-`java -jar <jar_name> "<Dataset File Path>" "<Card Information File Path>" "<Order Information File Path>"` <br>
-For Example: <br>
-`java -jar individual-project-SaiNikhilYandamuri.jar "<Dataset File Path>" "<Card Information File Path>" "<Order Information File Path>"`
-- Output files will be created in the directory as the files provided as arguments to run the JAR.

 ## Screenshots of Test Cases: